tdas/incubator-spark/docs/streaming-programming-guide.md

 <tr><td> </td><td></td></tr>
 </table>

-For a more a more updated list, please refer to the [Apache repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.spark%22%20AND%20v%3A%22{{site.SPARK_VERSION}}%22) for the full list of supported sources and artifacts.
+For a more an up-to-date list, please refer to the [Apache repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.spark%22%20AND%20v%3A%22{{site.SPARK_VERSION}}%22) for the full list of supported sources and artifacts.